 Concordia is participating in the Teacher Education Assistance for College and Higher Education (TEACH) Grant Program.
 The program provides grants of up to $4,000 per year to students who agree to serve as a full-time teacher in a high-need field for four years in a public or private elementary school, secondary school or educational service agency that serves students from low-income families.
-You must teach for at least four academic years within eight calendar years of completing the program of study for which you received a TEACH Grant.
-The terms and conditions of this teaching service obligation are explained in the TEACH Grant Agreement to Serve that you must sign before you receive a TEACH Grant.
+The recipient must teach for at least four academic years within eight calendar years of completing the program of study for which the recipient received a TEACH Grant.
+The terms and conditions of this teaching service obligation are explained in the TEACH Grant Agreement to Serve that must be signed before disbursement of TEACH Grant funds.

 Who is eligible?

 - Students must complete the FAFSA (Free Application for Federal Student Aid)

 - Students must be a U.S. Citizen or eligible non-citizen

 - Students must be enrolled as an undergraduate, post-baccalaureate, or graduate student at a school that participates in the TEACH Grant Program

 - Concordia University, Nebraska requires its undergraduate students to complete EDUC 101 (Teaching as a Profession) as a pre-requisite to participate in the TEACH Grant Program

 - Students must meet certain academic achievement requirements: